Museums and #BlackLivesMatter

-There’s been discussion among museum professionals questioning if and how our institutions should participate in the movements that have arisen from Ferguson in some way.
+There’ve been discussions among museum professionals questioning if and how our institutions should participate in the movements that have arisen from Ferguson in some way.
 As I’m sure many people in the conversation have been, I’ve been extremely affected by the recent decisions to not indict law enforcement in the killings of unarmed black people, and these recent injustices have occupied my mind a great deal in recent weeks.
 I recognize that these decisions are part of a history of the state murdering black people with impunity that goes back hundreds of years.
 I also recognize that this history includes the murder of and sexual violence against women and trans folks as well, whose stories are often met with silence.
 With this weight, I share in the great mix of emotions many of us are experiencing.
-And if we do talk about responding in some way, I want it to be based in reason and compassion, with an understanding of our relationships with black people and our shared histories.
+And if we do talk about responding in some way, I want it to be based on reason and compassion, with an understanding of our relationships with black people and our shared histories.

 We should ask what it would mean if institutions like ours, who have a primary interest in preserving the historic, talk about responding to the death of black people without preceding that conversation with criticism of how we engage with the living black people in the communities we serve.